kitnil/awesome/README.md

 ## Shell

 - [yaml-editor](https://github.com/yaml/yaml-editor) - Edit YAML and see it processed by various processors
-- [kangaroo](https://github.com/dbkangaroo/kangaroo) - SQL client and admin tool for popular databases
+- [kangaroo](https://github.com/dbkangaroo/kangaroo) - Kangaroo is a SQL client and admin tool for popular databases(SQLite / MySQL / PostgreSQL / ...) on Windows / MacOS / Linux, support table design, query, model, sync, export/import etc, focus on comfortable, fun and developer friendly.
 - [linux-wifi-hotspot](https://github.com/lakinduakash/linux-wifi-hotspot) - Feature-rich wifi hotspot creator for Linux which provides both GUI and command-line interface.
 It is also able to create a hotspot using the same wifi card which is connected to an AP already ( Similar to Windows 10).
 - [memegen](https://github.com/Vendicated/memegen) - A posix shell script to generate memes from the command line
 - [android_hid](https://github.com/androidmalware/android_hid) - Use Android as Rubber Ducky against another Android device